FATac/fatac.github.com/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Arts Combinatòries FAT project documentation
+Welcome to Arts Combinatòries project documentation
 ======================================================================================

-This document gathers information concerning purposes, development, reusability and configuration of Fundació Antoni Tàpies (FAT_) project.
+This document gathers information concerning purposes, development, reusability and configuration of **Fundació Antoni Tàpies** (FAT_) Arts Combinatòries project.

 Source code
 -------------------